Blendify/blender-manual/blender_docs/manual/physics/forces/force_fields/introduction.rst

 Introduction
 ************

-Force Fields offer a way to influence a simulation, in example to add extra movement.
+Force fields offer a way to influence a simulation, in example to add extra movement.
 :doc:`Particles </physics/particles/index>`, :doc:`Soft Bodies </physics/soft_body/index>`,
 :doc:`Rigid Bodies </physics/rigid_body/index>`, and :doc:`Cloth objects </physics/cloth/index>`
 can all be affected by forces fields.
-Force Fields automatically affect everything.
+Force fields automatically affect everything.
-To remove a simulation or particle system from their influence, simply turn down the influence of that type of Force Field in its Field Weights panel.
+To remove a simulation or particle system from their influence, simply turn down the influence of that type of force field in its Field Weights panel.

 - All types of objects and particles can generate fields, but only curve object can bear *Curve Guides* fields.
-- Force Fields can also be generated from particles.
+- Force fields can also be generated from particles.
   See :doc:`Particle Physics </physics/particles/emitter/physics/index>`.
 - The objects need to share at least one common layer to have an effect.